-The results prove not only that time has passed but also confirm that the information time-stamped into the blockchain is “true” (in a general sense; it proves that events have occurred to create the information in question).
-The more power you put into the network the more secure it is (the more “true” is its history).
+The results prove that time has passed and confirm that the information timestamped into the blockchain is “true” (in a general sense; it demonstrates that events have occurred to create the data in question).
+The more power you put into the network, the more secure it is (the more “true” is its history).

 ELI50: Bitcoin “Explained As If I Was 50” (the philosophical version):

-The guesswork algorithm result (the Proof-Of-Work) is important here as there are only two forms of security in this world; power or secrets.
-Secrets leak, it’s just a question of time.
-In physics power is defined as the rate of doing work.
+The guesswork algorithm result (the Proof-Of-Work) is essential here as there are only two forms of security in this world; power or secrets.
+Secrets leak.
+It’s just a question of time.
+In physics, power is defined as the rate of doing work.
 [WIKI LINK].
-Work can be defined as force.
+Work can be defined as a force.
 Historically the powers in be wrote history.
 They’ve had to use force to secure their power.
 These are just laws of nature.
-So; Bitcoin is powered by the laws of nature.
+So, Bitcoin is powered by the laws of nature.

-This is why it does not matter that competitors (altcoins) to the Bitcoin network tries to come up with other solutions to secure the truth, like Proof-Of-Stake (PoS, the planned system for Ethereum for instance).
+This is why it does not matter that competitors (altcoins) to the Bitcoin network try to develop other solutions to secure the truth, like Proof-Of-Stake (PoS, the planned system for Ethereum, for instance).
 A stake is something you put up, by definition.
-You have to secure it with a secret (a pass phrase).
-If you try to devise a plan to have 100 “judges” to randomly decide on the truth (like some altcoins do, including Ripple) you need to secure those “ring of judges”.
-Those can be, and will be compromised.
+You have to secure it with a secret (a passphrase).
+If you try to devise a plan to have 100 “judges” to randomly decide on the truth (like some altcoins do, including Ripple), you need to secure those “rings of judges.”
+Those can be and will be compromised.
 Again, it’s just a question of time.

-With Bitcoin time is on our side.
-To measure energy you need time.
+With Bitcoin, time is on our side.
+To measure energy, you need time.
 These concepts are tightly bound together in our universe.
-And the Bitcoin network is ultimately a new way of not only proving that time has passed, but also proving what is true (or at least what we humans value as true, when we pay to timestamp it into the blockchain).
-There are other blockchain-based information networks out there trying to do the same thing as Bitcoin (like Litecoin), but as they do not have access to the same level of power they are not as secure (their “trustworthiness” is lower).
+And the Bitcoin network is ultimately a new way of proving that time has passed and demonstrating what is true (or at least what we humans value as true when we pay to timestamp it into the blockchain).
+There are other blockchain-based information networks out there trying to do the same thing as Bitcoin (like Litecoin), but as they do not have access to the same level of power, they are not as secure (their “trustworthiness” is lower).
 And why use a network with less trust when you can use the Bitcoin network to secure your information?

 True information is immensely valuable to human beings.
-These time-stamps will also enable us to trust the machines when they tell us what has happened to them (by time-stamping their own moves into the Blockchain).
+These timestamps will also enable us to trust the machines when they tell us what has happened to them (by timestamping their moves into the blockchain).

-But remember; there is no such thing as an “absolute truth”, it depends on your point of view (this is the first lesson in journalism – as well as a well-known fact within quantum physics).
-Something can be more or less true, it’s a range, not an absolute.
+But remember, there is no such thing as an “absolute truth.”
+It depends on your point of view (this is the first lesson in journalism and a well-known fact within quantum physics).
+Something can be more or less true.
+It’s a range, not an absolute.
 You could more or less replace every instance of the word “truth” with the word “trustworthiness” in this text.
-If you understand the Bitcoin network and protocol you’ll find that the network provides a kind of truth that’s never existed before (at least on this planet, as far as we know).
-This opens up for prediction markets, and oracles.
+If you understand the Bitcoin network and protocol, you’ll find that the network provides a kind of truth that’s never existed before (at least on this planet, as far as we know).
+This opens up for prediction markets and oracles.

 A More Trustworthy Currency Is More Valuable

-Applied to information, and the form of randomness (in this case unpredictability is actually a more suitable word) built-in to Bitcoin the competition between miners creates this level of security, i.e: truth, or record-of-events; the blockchain.
-The blockchain is a new kind of “history” no-one can “rewrite”.
+Applied to information and the form of randomness (in this case, unpredictability is a more appropriate word) built-in to Bitcoin, the competition between miners creates this level of security, i.e., truth, or record-of-events; the blockchain.
+The blockchain is a new kind of “history” no one can “rewrite.”

-It really does not matter how many seconds or minutes long this interval is (it does not matter if block time is 12 seconds or 10 minutes), as the formula reads energy / time = truth.
+It does not matter how many seconds or minutes long this interval is (it does not matter if block time is 12 seconds or 10 minutes), as the formula reads energy/time = truth.
 It matters just that it’s done according to a protocol that everybody agrees on (you have to agree to participate).

-Thanks to this formula everybody using the Bitcoin network can send money (information) to each other, without even knowing the name of each other.
-The trust is built-in to the network.
+Thanks to this equation, everybody using the Bitcoin network can send money (information) to each other without even knowing the name of each other.
+The trust is built into the network.

-For clarification; a “truth” in the Bitcoin network is not the same as a “truth” in your head.
-Let’s say you time-stamp the words “the earth is flat” into the Blockchain.
+For clarification, a “truth” in the Bitcoin network is not the same as a “truth” in your head.
+Let’s say you timestamp the words “the earth is flat” into the blockchain.
 Does that make that statement “true”?
-No, but we can agree that these words have been time-stamped into the Blockchain.
+No, but we can agree that these words have been timestamped into the blockchain.
 We can all trust that those words were stamped there.
 What those particular words mean in your head is another point entirely.
-But when it comes to transactions of bitcoins (including time-stamping, digital asset creations, provably fair betting and value-transferring without ID or login, to name a few things) we can all agree on what has happened in the network, we all have access to the same truth.
+But when it comes to bitcoin transactions (including timestamping, digital asset creations, provably fair betting, and value-transferring without ID or login, to name a few things), we can all agree on what has happened in the network, we all have access to the same truth.
 And as more trustworthy information is more valuable than less so, the Bitcoin network will continue to hold on to its lead in all areas where it can offer mechanisms and solutions to all problems it can solve.
-We may also discover new areas where it can shine; possibly in governance/voting, pegging, decentralized markets and smart contracts.
+We may also discover new places where it can shine, possibly in governance/voting, pegging, decentralized markets, and smart contracts.
 And more.

-I am not arguing against developing/deploying other blockchains in general, just against the notion that another chain can surpass the value of the Bitcoin network and currency trying to provide the same mechanism (“reserve currency”, “digital gold”).
-Other blockchains, like permissioned ledgers (see the Liquid announcement for instance) can work for intended purposes (especially if “pegged” to the Bitcoin Blockchain), but they’ll be more costly to protect from hackers (as their nodes/connectors/judges/whatever need secrets for protection) and they won’t overtake Bitcoin’s role as the main chain.
-It’s up to the stake-holders in those particular chains to decide whether it’s worth it to spend money for protection.
+I am not arguing against developing/deploying other blockchains in general, just against the notion that another chain can surpass the value of the Bitcoin network and currency trying to provide the exact same mechanism (“reserve currency,” “digital gold”).
+Other blockchains, like permissioned ledgers (see the Liquid announcement, for instance), can work for intended purposes (especially if “pegged” to the Bitcoin Blockchain).
+Still, they’ll be costly to protect from hackers (as their nodes/connectors/judges/whatever need secrets for protection), and they won’t overtake Bitcoin’s role as the main chain.
+It’s up to the stakeholders in those particular chains to decide whether it’s worth spending money for protection.

-In any non-decentralized system, like Ripple, Ethereum, any “bankchain” project etc, the “level of truth” will be lower than in the Bitcoin network, hence; the Bitcoin network is more valuable.
-You need to anchor (“peg”) your blockchain to the main chain at the very least, to stand a chance in the future onslaught of competitive blockchains (and their currencies) – and combine that pegging with other methods for gaining confidence in the real world.
-‘Bankchains’ won’t be much better than a centralized database, check Datavetaren’s reasoning for instance.
+In any non-decentralized system, like Ripple, Ethereum, any “bankchain” project, etc., the “level of truth” will be lower than in the Bitcoin network.
+Hence, the Bitcoin network is more valuable.
+It would help if you anchored (“peg”) your blockchain to the main chain at the very least to stand a chance in the future onslaught of competitive blockchains (and their currencies) – and combine that pegging with other methods for gaining confidence in the real world.
+‘Bankchains’ won’t be much better than a centralized database.
+Check Datavetaren’s reasoning, for instance.
 Secrets are the wrong way.

-These are the main reasons why there is no point in trying to copy Bitcoin to provide the same mechanism.
+These are the main reasons why there is no point in copying Bitcoin to provide the same mechanism.

 It is just a question of energy divided by time.

-IF, like the founders of some altcoins argue, we could extract another useful mechanism at the same time from this proof-of-work mining then that added “value” (let’s say protein-folding) would just further fuel the race between the competitors of the network.
+BTW: IF, like the founders of some altcoins argue, we could extract another useful mechanism at the same time from this proof-of-work mining, that added “value” (let’s say protein-folding) would just further fuel the race between the competitors of the network.
 You might as well pay for that “added value” on the side with other specialized chips hashing that protein-folding.
-If you follow this line of reasoning you understand that trying to make the algorithm more “useful” is like trying to create magic, or alchemy.
-Human greed comes into play (Bitcoin’s governance and main USP is the economic majority rule consensus mechanism, not the technological leap in itself alone – however, that insight is still rare it seems).
+If you follow this line of reasoning, you understand that trying to make the algorithm more “useful” is like trying to create magic, or alchemy.
+Human greed comes into play (Bitcoin’s governance and main USP is the economic majority rule consensus mechanism, not the technological leap in itself alone – however, that insight is still rare, it seems).